hardmaru/estool/README.md

 python train.py cartpole_swingup -n 8 -e 1 -t 8 --sigma_init 1.0
 ```

-After 300-400 generations, the final score should be > 900.
+After 400 generations, the final average score (over 64 trials) should be around 185.
 You can run it with this command:

 ```
 python model.py cartpole_swingup log/cartpole_swingup.cma.1.64.best.json